SandyRodger/launch_school_books/http_book.md

 ### [Request Methods](https://launchschool.com/books/http/read/making_requests#requestmethods)

 - Looking at the 'Method' and 'status' columns.
 - In the Method column you have HTTP Request Methods.
-This is like a verb that tells teh server what actioins to perform in a resource.
+This is like a verb that tells the server what actioins to perform in a resource.
 - The two most common commands are `GET` and `POST`.
 - The status column shows response status for each request.
 - Every request gets a response, even if it is `ERROR`.(... unless they timeout, but that's rare).